Paisley (design): Ancient Indo-Iranian origins

-There is significant speculation as to the origins and symbolism of Boteh Jehgeh, or "ancient motif", known in English as paisley.
-With experts contesting different time periods for its emergence, to understand the proliferation in the popularity of Boteh Jehgeh design and eventually Paisley, it is important to understand South Asian history.
+There is significant speculation as to the origins and symbolism of boteh jegheh, or "ancient motif", known in English as paisley.
+With experts contesting different time periods for its emergence, to understand the proliferation in the popularity of boteh jegheh design and eventually Paisley, it is important to understand South Asian history.
 The early Indo-Iranian people flourished in South Asia, where they eventually exchanged linguistic, cultural, and even religious similarities.
 The ancient Indo-Iranian people shared a religion called Zoroastrianism.
-Zoroastrianism, some experts argue, served as one of the earliest influences for Boteh Jegeh's design with the shape representing the cypress tree, an ancient zoroastrian religious symbol.
-Others contest that the earliest representation of the patterns shape comes from the Sassanid Dynasty, who lived in modern-day Iran, dating to more than 2,200 years BCE and remained in power until the 3rd century CE.
+Zoroastrianism, some experts argue, served as one of the earliest influences for boteh jegheh's design with the shape representing the cypress tree, an ancient Zoroastrian religious symbol.
+Others contest that the earliest representation of the pattern's shape comes from the later Sasanian Empire.
 The design was representative of a tear drop.
-Some will argue that Boteh Jehgeh's origins stem from old religious beliefs and its meaning could symbolize the sun, a phoenix, or even an ancient Iranian religious sign for an eagle.
-Around the same time, a pattern called Boteh was gaining popularity in Iran; the pattern was a floral design, and was used as a high class decoration, mostly serving to decorate royal items that belonged to those of high status.
-It was said to have been a pattern worn to represent elite social status, such as that of nobility.
+Some will argue that boteh jegheh's origins stem from old religious beliefs and its meaning could symbolise the sun, a phoenix, or even an ancient Iranian religious sign for an eagle.
+Around the same time, a pattern called Boteh was gaining popularity in Iran; the pattern was a floral design, and was used to represent elite status, mostly serving to decorate royal objects.
 The pattern was traditionally woven onto silk clothing using silver and gold material.

-The earliest evidence of the design being traded with other cultures was found at the Red Sea, with both Egyptian and Greek peoples trading from the 1400s.
+Spread of the pattern in South Asia

+One of the earliest evidence of the pattern as it relates to Islamic culture has been found at Noh Gumba mosque, in the city of Balkh in Afghanistan, where it is believed that the pattern was included in the design as early as the 800s when the mosque was built.
+In early Iranian culture, the design was woven onto Termeh, one of the most valuable materials in early Iran where the design served to make clothing for the nobility.
+At this time, the Iranian nobility wore distinct uniforms called khalat; historically, the design was commonly found on the khalat uniforms.
+It is stated that at some point in the 1400s, Boteh was transported from Persia to Kashmir.

+In the same century, in the 1400s, some of the earliest recorded Kashmir shawls were produced in India, records from the 1500s, during Emperor Akbar's reign over the Mughal people in this area indicate that shawl making was already fashionable in India prior to Mughal conquest which took place in the early 1400s.
+It has been stated that during Emperor Akbars reign over the Mughal empire, boteh jegheh shawls were extremely popular and fashionable.
+While one shawl was traditionally worn previously, it was during the rule of Emperor Akbar that the emperor decided to wear two shawls at a time to serve as a status symbol.
+Along with wearing the shawls frequently, Emperor Akbar also used the shawls as gifts to other rulers and high officials.
+It is believed that by the 1700s, Kashmir shawls were produced in the image that someone today would associate with modern paisley.